 The reason that there are no official guidelines is that all babies are so very different.
 Some take to weaning really quickly and you can be on 3 meals a day by the end of the first week and others take tiny amounts, gradually getting there by their first birthday.

-When you ask your parents, friends, Health Professionals, google etc the answers are vast, and in the first year of life what your baby does and what your friends baby does are probably both completely normal.
+When you ask your parents, friends, health professionals, google etc the answers are vast, and in the first year of life what your baby does and what your friend’s baby does are probably both completely normal.

-Because we know the nutritional requirements of babies and how these change as they grow, and because scientists have studied roughly how much milk both breastfed and formula fed babies take at each stage.
+We know the nutritional requirements of babies and we know how these change as they grow.
+Scientists have studied roughly how much milk both breastfed and formula fed babies take at each stage.

-As long as their growing well and gaining weight, have wet nappies lots of times a day and enough energy to play and explore then they’re probably doing just fine at their own unique pace.
+As long as they’re growing well and gaining weight, have wet nappies lots of times a day and enough energy to play and explore then they’re probably doing just fine at their own unique pace.